 Covenant desires that each student be placed where they will have the best opportunity to flourish as a student.
 The school has full discretion for the grade placement of each student.
-Students in grades K-12 may be given an entrance test to help determine grade placement and to determine if they fit the educational capabilities of the school.
+All new students are given an entrance test to help determine grade placement and to determine if they fit the educational capabilities of the school.
 All grade placement is provisional for a student's first trimester at Covenant.